Creative Ideas for a Picnic Lunch

 Picnic Food List

 Since so many picnic menu ideas start with easy side dishes like potato salad, let’s go there.
 Yes, a good potato salad can be found at the deli counter of your favorite supermarket…but being a steak company, we like a proper steakhouse potato salad.
 This style is essentially the cold version of the loaded baked potato you often see alongside a juicy steak on your plate at a good steak joint.
 The dressing is both sour cream and mayonnaise instead of just mayo, and there’s a good portion of Cheddar cheese and, of course, bacon.
-Make your own with this recipe from Mr. Food, or pick some up at the supermarket and add some quality bacon of your own, along with a couple handfuls of shredded sharp Cheddar cheese.
+Make your own with this recipe, or pick some up at the supermarket and add some quality bacon of your own, along with a couple handfuls of shredded sharp Cheddar cheese.

 Now how do you improve on that picnic classic, fried chicken?
 How about if you eliminate the bones…and the frying?
 Buy pre-breaded chicken tenders—make sure they’re the quality ones made from chicken breast, not the chopped and pressed “parts”—bake them in the oven and bring them to your picnic!